About Wells Fargo Rewards Card

 We’d say the biggest drawbacks to the card are its 1x rewards rate after the first six months and the high APR you’ll be hit with if you don’t pay your balance in full each month.

 Based on our research, this card is best for someone who is looking for a good cash-back offer and doesn’t plan on using the card longer than one year.

 The Final Word: Good the First Year

 As we’ve mentioned several times, we think the Wells Fargo Rewards Card is a really good card in the first year of ownership.
 However, once all the up-front benefits fade away, you’re left with an average card, at best, based on our research.

-If you want to explore other options, read through our Best Cash Back Rewards Credit Card of 2017 guide.
+If you want to explore other options, read through our Best Cash Back Credit Card of 2018 guide.
 It will help you compare the Wells Fargo Rewards Card to some of the competing cards on the market.